MLB offers players 80% of prorated salaries, 72-game season

 The players’ last offer, on Tuesday, was for an 89-game regular season at full prorated pay.
 The union said it will convene a call of players to discuss its response, but players repeatedly have said they don’t intend to move off their stance for full prorated pay.

+”The owners’ whole strategy from the beginning has been this.
+Play as few regular season games as possible to limit player cost as much as possible,” Cincinnati pitcher Trevor Bauer tweeted. ”Play as many postseason games as possible to drive revenue as high as possible.
+They’re more than happy to play only 50 games. … Why would players play the additional 24 games for free and burden the additional risk of injury?”

-MLB proposed that players be guaranteed about $1.27 billion in salaries including projected earned bonuses, increase the total to $1.45 billion if the postseason is completed.
-The union’s proposal would guarantee players $2.25 billion.
+MLB proposed that players be guaranteed about $1.27 billion in salaries including projected earned bonuses, increasing the total to $1.45 billion if the postseason is completed.
+The union’s proposal would guarantee players roughly $2.25 billion.

 Before the new coronavirus caused opening day to be pushed back from March 26, salaries had been set to total $4 billion.
-Each side includes a $50 million postseason pool.
+Each side includes an additional $50 million postseason pool.

-Players have insisted they receive 100% of their prorated salaries, the terms the sides agreed to in March.
-But MLB told the union that playing in empty ballparks without gate revenue would cause a loss of $640,000 for each additional gameplayed and that teams can’t afford 100% prorated pay.
+Players have insisted they receive 100% of their prorated salaries, the terms the sides agreed to in March,but that agreement was contingent on fans having access to stadiums.
+MLB told the union that playing in empty ballparks without gate revenue would cause a loss of $640,000 for each additional gameplayed and that teams can’t afford full.
 The union has said it doubts MLB’s figures but has not received sufficient financial disclosure to make a full evaluation.

-Baseball Commissioner Rob Manfred has threatened to unilaterally call for a schedule of about 50 games if teams must pay 100% prorated salaries.
-That would guarantee just under $1.25 billion — close to the new offer without the postseason portion.
+Manfred has threatened to unilaterally call for a schedule of about 50 games if teams must pay 100% prorated salaries.
+That would guarantee just under $1.25 billion – close to the new offer without the postseason portion.
+If Manfred goes with a one-sided plan, the union likely would file a grievance and hope an arbitrator would award money damages.

 Baseball’s highest-paid players, Mike Trout and Gerrit Cole, would each be guaranteed $11.2 million and have the chance to earn $12.8 million under the new plan.
-They would receive $19,777,778 under the union plan, down from their original $36 million salaries this year.
+They would receive $19,777,778 under the union plan, down from their original $36 million salaries this year, and $11,111,111 for 50 games at full prorated pay.

 In addition, a $50 million postseason players’ pool in each side’s proposal would result in a full share being worth about $250,000 for the World Series winner and $170,000 for the loser.
 Normally, tickets fund the postseason pool.

+MLB has proposed that active rosters expand to 30 for the first two weeks of the season, 28 for the next two weeks and then 26 for the rest of the year.
+MLB also proposed each team could keep 60 total players, including the group not active.

-MLB has made three proposals, starting with an 82-game schedule on May 26, then cutting it to 76 on Monday and now reducing the season further.
+MLB has made three proposals, starting with an 82-game schedule on May 26,then cutting to 76 on Monday and now reducing the season further.
 Cole and Trout each would have been guaranteed about $5.58 million under MLB’s first proposal and about $8.72 million in the second with the chance to earn $12.19 million if the postseason is completed.

 Players started at 114 games on May 31 and dropped to 89 on Tuesday.